pilipalaio/rezbuild/README.md

     |___package.py
 ```

-Finally, run the command `rez build -i`, the package will be installed.
+Finally, change directory to source_root and run the command `rez build -i`,
+the package will be installed.

 ### Build from python source code